mboennig/Ada_Compiler/README.md

 # Ada_Compiler
-The compiler takes source code writen in Ada and produces compiled code.
+The compiler takes source code written in Ada and produces compiled code.
 A sample of this compiled code can be seen in *simple.out*.
-The compiler seperates the Ada code into tokens, then parses these tokens and puts them into code trees.
+The compiler separates the Ada code into tokens, then parses these tokens and puts them into code trees.
 The compiler makes basic syntax checks.
-This compiler does not handle the full Ada langauge, but it does handle a large subset of it (see below).
+This compiler does not handle the full Ada language, but it does handle a large subset of it (see below).
 The Ada grammar is contained within the *ada.y* and *ada.l* files.
 The *ada.y* file contains a majority of the grammar specifications as well as the C code that goes along with it.
-All the data structures used in *ada.y* are included in a seperate folder.
+All the data structures used in *ada.y* are included in a separate folder.

 ### Features of the Compiler
 1. Mutliple data types (arrays, records, local and non-local)